 Panoply 4 for Mac OS X requires a computer with a Java SE 7 or 8 runtime environment installed.

-- Download Panoply "universal" for Windows, 30 MB ZIP archive
+- Download Panoply for Windows, 28 MB ZIP archive

 Install and Run Panoply

 The Panoply package for Windows comes as a ZIP archive.
 You must manually extract this archive.
 Some versions of Windows allow you to run programs from a zipped archive without extraction, but if you try that with Panoply, it won't work.

 The Panoply archive contains a folder called PanoplyJ which holds the following items:

 - Application code files in a folder called "jars".